-Trust and pooled life income funds \$ 7,604

-Endowment and designated as endowment funds 213,516

-Total \$ 221,120
+2013 2012 Trust and pooled life income funds \$ 9,495 \$ 7,604 Endowment and designated as endowment funds 240,710 213,516 Total \$ 250,205 \$ 221,120

-As of June 30, 2012, the College had alternative investments of approximately \$196 million.
+As of June 30, 2013 and 2012, the College had alternative investments of approximately \$225 million and \$196 million, respectively.
 Alternative investments include private equity partnerships, hedge funds, venture capital funds, and derivatives.
 Underlying securities owned by the alternative investments include certain publicly traded securities that have readily available market values and other investments that are not readily marketable.
 The agreements underlying participation in those investments may limit the College's ability to liquidate its interests in such investments for a period of time.

-At June 30, 2012, the College's remaining outstanding commitments to private equity and real estate partnerships/funds approximated \$34 million.
-The private equity partnerships have 1 to 5 year terms remaining.
-As of June 30, 2012, the average remaining life of the private equity partnerships is approximately 3 years.
+At June 30, 2013 and 2012, the College's remaining outstanding commitments to private equity and real estate partnerships/funds approximated \$36 million and \$34 million, respectively.
+The private equity partnerships have 1 to 4 year terms remaining.
+As of June 30, 2013 and 2012, the average remaining life of the private equity partnerships is approximately 3 years.

-At June 30, 2012, the College had a hedge fund of approximately \$7.1 million, which was restricted from redemption for lockup periods.
+At June 30, 2013 and 2012, the College had one hedge fund of approximately \$7.0 million and \$7.1 million, respectively, which was restricted from redemption for lockup periods.
 This investment allows for early redemption for specified fees and requires 90 days notice of redemption.
-At June 30, 2012, the expirations of redemption lockup periods are summarized in the table below:
+At June 30, 2013, the expirations of redemption lockup periods are summarized in the table below:

-Fiscal year Amount
+Fiscal year A Amount

-Less than one year \$ 2,380
+Less than one year \$ 2,345

-Between one and three years 4,760
+Between one and three years 4,690

-Total \$ 7,140
+Total \$ 7,035